Communication in the Workplace: 2021 Trends

 The Rise of Mobile

-Regardless of who you are trying to reach—deskless workers, newly remote employees, or even office workers—last year proved that we need better ways of communicating at work.
+Regardless of who you are trying to reach—frontline workers, newly remote employees, or even office workers—last year proved that we need better ways of communicating at work.
 Marketing Charts found that 8 in 10 digital minutes are being spent on mobile devices.
 Why not use that to your advantage?
-With over 3.8 billion people owning a smartphone worldwide, it’s a no brainer to look at a Bring Your Own Device (BYOD) model for communicating, which opens up doors to use secure, mobile communication channels.
+With over 3.8 billion people owning a smartphone worldwide, it’s a no brainer to look at a Bring Your Own Device (BYOD) model for communicating.
+And this will open up doors to use secure, mobile comms channels.

 DEI is a Movement Not a Moment

 Representation matters.
 Who you hire, matters.
 Who you give the microphone to, matters.
 Don’t let a focus on DEI be just a moment at your organization.
 Really live it.
 Embrace it.
-And don’t forget that this is one of the most important things you can focus on as an organization.
+And don’t forget that this is one of the most important things you can focus on as a company.
 And this ties into our fourth trend.

 Tap Into the Employee Voice